lesserkuma/FlashGBX/README.md

   - M6MGJ927 (no PCB text)

 Many different reproduction cartridges share their flash chip command set, so even if yours is not on this list, it may still work fine or even be auto-detected as another one.
 Support for more cartridges can also be added by creating external config files that include the necessary flash chip commands.

+¹ Preliminary support; will not fully work until the GBxCart RW device is updated to a future firmware version

 ## Installing and running